Mi-Tech-Consulting/.github/profile/README.md

    npm run build
    ```
    and then commit the changes to the PR
-5. Once the PR is approved, it will be merged to the origin repo
+5. Once the PR is approved, it will be merged into the origin repo
 6. Once the PR is merged, you can delete your PR branch

 - branch: use `develop` branch as default